GonzalezBiodiversityLab/HSMs_KBAs_Canada/README.md

 **2. Species with HSMs predictions**

 For this group of species we were able to run HSMs and classified them based on one of the model performance metric "Omission rate (OR)", as follow:
-Note: Intermediate results (maps, tables, etc) for each species can be accessed here.
-<a href="https://object-arbutus.cloud.computecanada.ca/KBACAN/Intermediate.zip" target="_blank">here - ~365MB</a>
+Note: Intermediate results (maps, tables, etc) for each species can be accessed <a href="https://object-arbutus.cloud.computecanada.ca/KBACAN/Intermediate.zip" target="_blank">here - Intermediate.zip  ~365MB</a>

 Omission rate (OR) indicates the "fraction of the test localities that fall into pixels not predicted as suitable for the species.
 A low omission rate is a necessary (but not sufficient) condition for a good model."(<a href="https://www.sciencedirect.com/science/article/abs/pii/S030438000500267X" target="_blank">Phillips et al., 2006 </a>).
 There is no thresholding rule developed yet to determine the optimal threshold for the omission rate, so we suggest this provisional relative scale (is the model potentially useful?):